isavch/react-app/README.md

 ```

 ### Server side requirements
-Fleetmanager application uses HTML5 History API, so it requires some server-side support.
+Application uses HTML5 History API, so it requires some server-side support.
 All GET requests should fallback to root route '/' which serves index.html, except static resources (css|jpg|gif|png|svg|ttf),and GET AJAX requests.

 ### Todos